-Whenever feasible, the eyewitness identification procedure should be audio and video recorded and the recording should be retained according to current evidence procedures (Penal Code § 859.7).
+The eyewitness identification procedure should be audio and video recorded and the recording should be retained according to current evidence procedures.
+When it is not feasible to make a recording with both audio and visual representations, an audio recording should be made (Penal Code § 859.7).